Calebsm3/nu-mis4300-capstone-Smith-2026/README.md

 * Decision Tree Regression

+I then did a comparison of the 3 using R2 and MAE and these where the results were:

+* Linear Regression

+R2: 0.899
+MAE: 1.461

+* Decision Tree Regressor

+ R2: 0.931
+MAE: 0.985

+* Random Forest Regressor

+R2: 0.981
+MAE: 0.620

 With this information, I found that the Random forest was both the highest for my R2(accuracy) and the lowest for my MAE(Mistakes)
 I then made a bar graph for the R2 and MAE.

+## Overview of exploratory and comparison analysis

+* TV advertising is the most influential predictor of sales

+* Newspaper advertising has the weakest impact

+* More complex models (Decision Tree, Random Forest) outperform Linear Regression

+* Random Forest provides the most consistent and reliable predictions